Did You Know? 1

 Fluid is used to transport waste from the body’s organs, to the kidneys for processing or treatment and then excretion as urine.
 Your body also has to rid itself of gases, acids, oils, resins and sludge.
 Some of the compounds processed by the kidneys include, lactic acid, uric acid, various proteins, sugars, salts, excess calcium and potassium.
 When these products/by-products cannot be fully flushed from the body, the body is forced to uncomfortably store them.
 Healthy kidneys utilize 4 to 8 pints of fluid a day cleansing your system.
 Due to their importance in keeping us healthy, the Chinese call the kidneys ‘The Master Organ’.
 Since all of our organs run on fluid, the kidneys regulate every organ of our body.
 The kidneys regulate your entire system and its functions, including the bladder, blood pressure, ovaries, production levels of testosterone and oestrogen, period cramps, testicles, sperm production, uterus, prostate, sex drive, pancreas, spleen, lymphatic system, heart, ligaments, ears, scalp, back, pectoral, trapezes, elbows, both calves, thighs, biceps, triceps, forearms, wrists, knees, ankles, your spine, all fingers and toes.
 It is also important to note that there is never a kidney problem that does not include a liver problem.
 The two organs are the primary detoxification organs of the body and they work hand in hand.
 So here you can see we have another magician, which deserves our respect (see Persuading the Body series on our resources page

 9. Did you know there are only four forces in operation in the world around us?
 They are electromagnetism, gravity, the strong nuclear force and the weak nuclear force (see the work of Max Planck who is considered by many to be the Father of quantum theory and Albert Einstein whose contribution to the field is second to none).
 Everything taking place around us falls into one of these four categories.
 Electromagnetism accounts for heat, electricity, light, radio waves, TV, X-rays etc. Gravity makes the world go round and holds the planets and stars in place.
-The strong nuclear force holds the nucleus together at the heart of the cell.
+The strong nuclear force holds the nucleus together at the heart of the atom.
 It’s the dividing of this nucleus that creates what we refer to as nuclear power, which as we’re all aware, is awesome.
 The weak nuclear force holds the sub-atomic particles together.
 This refers to the most subtle of energy, which in quantum physics is now being referred to as ‘information’, existing in time and space, serving up unlimited possibilities.
 These four forces are responsible for all life as we know it and are often referred to as the ‘unified field’.

 ||When we take an even closer look, it becomes clear that these four expressions of matter are merely the manifestation of one energy; that energy is light.
 All four are merely reflecting light in a slightly different way.
 It’s all about vibrations.
 According to the speed and the resonance of light, matter expresses itself in a slightly different way, offering us endless possibilities.
 Once we understand that everything around us is light and we too are beings of light, it will come as no surprise that just as matter is able to influence us, we are able to influence it!
 It is our ignorance about our amazing power that most enslaves us (see Neurotheology on our research page).
 So, stop what you’re doing and take a look around you and begin to appreciate the amazingness of the world that you reside in and more importantly your own amazingness.